Elvisthegreat/perfect-world/README.md

   * background-position: 75%; <br>
   * padding: 20px 10% 0 10%; <br>
   * flex-grow: 1;

+# Bugs
+* I tested my HTML code and found that there was no link in the form element which resulted to an error
+* I tested my css codes in the validator jigsaw.3.org and found that there was an error in my codes, that a font-weight was having percentage

-### Testing
+# Testing
   * The website as been tested and the result shows that the website is responsive from smaller screen to larger screen size.
 * Confirmed that all text and words in the page are all easy and readable
 * Tested that there is no broken link found in the page

-### Bugs and Fixed bugs
-* I tested my HTML code and found that there was no link in the form element which resulted to an error
-* I tested my css codes in the validator jigsaw.3.org and found that there was an error in my codes, that a font-weight was having percentage

 ### Validator Testing